 If one thing has been made clear in this past half century of local African American history, it is that even as significant progress has been made over the past two centuries, the great American project to create, as the Framers of the Constitution put it, “a more perfect union” here in Erie and across the United States, remains very much unfinished.

 Take, for example, the arena of local print and television communications.
 In the 1970s Mili Roberts, Fred Rush, Jr., and Bobby Harrison became pioneer black journalists for the Erie Times, while Harold Shields became the region’s first black broadcaster as a WICU commentator.
 And yet frequent distorted misrepresentations of the African American community in the local media remained a point of serious contention for the NAACP, and black citizens remain severely underrepresented in the local communications industry.

 Notwithstanding a legendary run of six terms in office, Lou Tullio generally failed to overcome the longstanding resistance to hiring African Americans in the city police and fire departments.
 The appalling failure to hire more black policemen and women and firefighters would remain symbolic of the city’s failure to root out systemic racism.
-The treatment of Martha Sanders, director of the Human Relations Commission in the 1970s, stands as a perhaps all-too revealing episode in the lingering disappointment on the issue of police hiring.
+The treatment of Martha Sanders, director of the Human Relations Commission in the 1970s, stands as a revealing episode in the lingering disappointment on the issue of police hiring.
 After Sanders leveled successful charges in court against the city, the HRC was defunded.
-When funding was reinstated, Sanders was not rehired—an action widely seen as retaliatory, one that sent a chilling message.
+When funding was reinstated, Sanders was not rehired—an action widely seen as retaliatory.
+The episode sent a chilling message.
 Sanders left Erie, returning in 1984 to speak at a dinner honoring the officers she helped to successfully get on the force.
 Nothing would ever change, she declared, “unless someone has the guts to demand it.”
 And in a further comment that rings hauntingly true today, Sanders declared, “Our minds and hearts have been divided, and not by accident.”
 This story stands alongside the backsliding on progress toward hiring more black teachers, an upward trajectory that plateaued by the late 1970s.